matthewnewell/matthewnewell.github.io/resume.md

 Matthew conceptualizes, develops, and implements tools and processes to help manage complex system and software engineering projects.
 He specializes in lean implementations that effectively blend and then migrate established stovepipe systems into more open, accessible, and usable ones.

-Matthew is experienced with Aerospace Engineering process and development methodology including CMMI L5, AS9100, and Six Sigma.
+Matthew is experienced with Aerospace Engineering process and development methodology including CMMI, AS9100, and Six Sigma.
 He is successful in leveraging this core competency with contemporary software engineering process and tools including agile development, Ruby, Ruby on Rails, and JavaScript to build low cost and highly scalable solutions that take advantage of contemporary cloud based infrastructure and web services.

 ***